steveam1/customer-churn-nlp/README.md

 - Positive reviews (4-5 stars) → No churn risk (0)
 - Negative reviews (1-2 stars) → Churn risk (1)

 **Important Note:** Sentiment serves as a proxy for churn risk.
-See Limitations section for discussion of this assumption.
+See Limitations section for discussion of this assumption

 ---